 Tobermory Distillery was founded in 1798 by a kelp merchant named John Sinclair.
-It began life as a brewery named Ledaig, but this was due to a ban on distilling which had been in force since 1795 and it seems that Sinclair had his mind firmly set on producing whisky – he was one of the first to take out a license after the passing of the excise act of 1823.
+The site began life as a brewery named Ledaig, though Sinclair always planned to distill and was one of the earliest men to register after the passing of the Excise Act of 1823.

 The distillery has had it’s fair share of difficulties over the years.
 Multiple changes in ownership, lengthy periods of closure and the sale of the warehouses in the 1980’s have all contributed to it’s somewhat troubled life.
-Even as recently as 2012, an unusually dry spell of weather led to exceptionally low water levels in the Loch that provides the distilleries water source, eventually resulting in a complete halt of production.
-The team at the distillery had no option but to wait it out for sufficient rainfall to restore the Loch.
+Even as recently as 2012, an unusually dry spell of weather led to exceptionally low water levels in the Loch that provides the distilleries water source, eventually resulting in the complete halt of production.
+The team at the distillery had no option but to wait it out for a sufficient rainfall to restore the Loch.

-Earlier this year it was announced that production would halt at Tobermory for up to two years while some essential maintenance was carried out on the site.
+Earlier this year it was announced that operations would cease at Tobermory for up to two years while some essential maintenance was carried out on the site.
 Significant investment would update the distillery and improve the visitor experience.
 Quite what this will mean for the availability of the whisky in the short term remains to be seen but it should cement the distillery’s production for many years to come.

-Now part of the Burn Stewart stable, along with Deanston and Bunnahabhain, there are two single malt brands produced onsite… The Tobermory is unpeated while Ledaig is a heavily peated version.
+Now part of the Distell’s Burn Stewart stable, along with Deanston and Bunnahabhain, there are two single malt brands produced onsite… The Tobermory is unpeated while Ledaig is a heavily peated version.
 Both are bottled un-chill-filtered at a standard strength of 46.3%.

 Smell: Smoke, Seaweed and Brine.
 Notes of Vanilla, Cream and Lemon fighting through the smog.

 Taste: Brine again with a good hit of Pepper, Salted Caramel, Fudge, Honey and waves of pungent Peat Smoke.